Otto Ruge: Evaluation of strategy

 Ruge's choices have later been criticised.
-Retired Major General Torkel Hovland claims that General Ruge to a large degree was responsible for the ease of which German forces were able to occupy Norway.
+Retired Major General Torkel Hovland claims that General Ruge to a large degree was responsible for the ease with which German forces were able to occupy Norway.
 This was partly due to his appeasement with the Labor party and their razing of the Norwegian Army during the 1930s and partly due to his failure to mount a more active, determined defense in central Norway.

 However, other military historians have contested these views; including Terje Holm and Kjetil Skogrand, both with ties to the Norwegian Labour Party.
 Terje Holm at the Norwegian Armed Forces Museum claims that the Norwegian Mobilization Army had the necessary arms, but that the Army never became mobilized because of misunderstandings and the surprise of the German attack, and that the ad hoc nature of the randomly mobilized Norwegian units drastically hampered their operations as well as their ability to counterattack.
-Kjetil Skogrand, former State Secretary at the Ministry of Foreign Affairs, perceive Hovland's criticism of Ruge as comments on present-day Norwegian defence policies than related to Otto Ruge's actual strategies.
+Kjetil Skogrand, former State Secretary at the Ministry of Foreign Affairs, perceived Hovland's criticism of Ruge as comments on present-day Norwegian defence policies than related to Otto Ruge's actual strategies.
 Skogrand has also criticized Hovland for comparing General Carl Gustav Fleischer's more active fighting style around Narvik with Ruge's more defensive style further south.
 Fleischer, because of northern Norway's geographical distance from Germany, is seen as enjoying the advantage of more time to train and mobilise his forces, and being less disturbed by the Luftwaffe.

 Partially in contrast to what Terje Holm as well as Torkel Hovland claim, military historian Tom Kristiansen emphasizes that even though Otto Ruge participated in the downsizing of the Norwegian Army during the early 1930s, he also warned against the renewed threat after 1935 and pointed to the weakness of the Norwegian mobilization system.

 Ruge was evacuated after the fall of southern Norway and participated in the Battle of Narvik.
-After the withdrawal of Allied forces he remained in Norway to negotiate the surrender of the remains of the Norwegian Army.
+After the withdrawal of Allied forces he remained in Norway to negotiate the surrender of the remaining Norwegian Army.
 Subsequently, he was arrested by the Germans and sent to Germany for the rest of the war.